COVID-19: Two More Omicron Variant Symptoms Emerge

 As more becomes known about the highly transmissible COVID-19 Omicron variant from both studies and anecdotal evidence, new symptoms of the strain continue to emerge.

-Brand-new reports are now surfacing that those infected with the strain may experience loss of appetite and brain fog.

-That's according to a ZOE study conducted in the United Kingdom that analyzed thousands of COVID symptoms uploaded to an app by the British public.
+Those infected with the strain may experience loss of appetite and brain fog, according to a ZOE study conducted in the United Kingdom.
+The study analyzed thousands of COVID symptoms uploaded to an app by the British public.

 Though they weren't among the most prevalent symptoms reported, some who took part in the survey reported a loss of appetite (as well as nausea) along with brain fog as symptoms they experienced

-According to a Daily Express report out of the United Kingdom.
-Tim Spector, Professor of Genetic Epidemiology at King’s College London, said nausea and loss of appetite tended to be more common in those who were fully vaccinated and boosted.
+Tim Spector, Professor of Genetic Epidemiology at King’s College London, said nausea and loss of appetite tended to be more common in those who were fully vaccinated and boosted, according to a Daily Express report out of the United Kingdom.

 Brain fog "can affect people differently but it tends to involve memory problems, difficulty concentrating, and not being able to think clearly," according to a separate report in the Daily Express.